garybrowngeo/Facial-Rec-GUI/README.md

 # Facial-Rec-GUI
 Facial Rec GUI for CompreFace

-This code is designed to work with CompreFace running on docker on your local machine.
+This code is designed to work with CompreFace Facial Recognition running on docker.

 It creates a simple GUI to allow you to search a directory (and its subdirectories) full of your jpg files for a particular subjects face as well as adding new subjects and faces